Resilient Agent Task Delivery: Pull-Based Discovery and Role-Based Tool Filtering

 continue

 The logic is deliberately simple.
-Glob the directory.
-Filter by role and status.
-Sort by priority.
+Scan the inbox directory.
+Filter by type.
+Sync to the local store.
+Skip duplicates.
 No caching, no indexing, no database.
-The registry is small enough — tens of tasks, not thousands — that a directory scan on startup is effectively free.
+The inbox is small enough — tens of tasks, not thousands — that a directory scan on startup is effectively free.

 Wrapper wait loop: task-driven wake